 Your LittleBig Connection Company account can be subdivided into different entities.
 These entities are used to reflect the internal organization of your company: each entity can have independent settings and management, and be itself subdivided into sub-entities.
-As an Company Administrator, you can create and modify the entities of the account.
+For a general presentation of entities, please read this article.
+As a Company Administrator, you can create and modify the entities of the account.
 Let's see in this article the steps to create an entity.

 Within this article